Open Innovation and IP - POINT

 The European Union (EU) has been promoting Open Innovation collaboration models as part of its digital single market and innovation policies.
 Open Innovation enables inter alia faster innovation cycles.

-POINT will provide an empirical basis for existing collaboration models based on Open Innovation and the extent to which intellectual property (IP), including patents, utility models, designs, trade secrets and know-how, facilitates or hinders Open Innovation.
+The POINT project (Project on Open Innovation and Intellectual Property) has been comissioned by EASME (EASME/2019/OP/OO17) to provide an empirical basis for existing collaboration models based on Open Innovation and the extent to which intellectual property (IP), including patents, utility models, designs, trade secrets and know-how, facilitates or hinders Open Innovation.

 POINT consists of 8 work items, over four main tasks: Planning, Data collection, Analysis and Policy Recommendations.
 Commencing in May 2020 POINT aims to engage with SMEs, HEIs and PROs across Europe in order to collect evidence through interviews.